roy-jingyang/OrdinoR-doc/source/index.rst

 ********************
 Overview of OrgMiner
 ********************
-OrgMiner: Python tookit for Process Mining on the organizational perspective
+OrgMiner: Python toolkit for Process Mining on the organizational perspective

 *Process mining* is an emerging discipline that bridges the gap between